The Autonomous Enterprise / Page 03 · 2026

 P-02

 HITL checkpoints are formal states in every agent's state machine — with a defined entry condition, presentation contract, decision interface, timeout behaviour, and immutable audit record.
-Human oversight is designed, not assumed.
+Where an agent action is irreversible, the write function itself requires a committed HITL approval ID as a parameter — the platform's SAP Write Guard pattern.
+Human oversight is structurally unbypassable, not configured.

 P-03